 SLAYER Frequently Asked Questions:

-SLAYER, the start of a new series in the world of Buffy the Vampire Slayer, comes out January 8, 2019.
+SLAYER, the start of a new series in the world of Buffy the Vampire Slayer, out now!

 I know!
 I know!
 I can’t believe it either.

 My editor Liesa Abrams and I met several years ago at Comic-Con.
 I happened to be wearing a Sunnydale High School tee shirt, because of course I was.
 So when Liesa needed a writer to create new stories in the world of Buffy the Vampire Slayer, she thought of me.
 I hemmed and hawed and debated just kidding I immediately answered back in all caps.
 I was so lucky to work with Liesa, along with Jessica Smith and Sarah McCabe, three fantastically smart and dedicated Slayerettes.

 The books star Nina, a new Slayer with a painful connection to Buffy.

 The books take place after season seven of Buffy the Vampire Slayer.
 There are also (many) graphic novels that take place after the end of the show’s run.
 SLAYER fits in not long after the events of season eight.

 But what about FRAY?

 Nina is the last Slayer of the old lines.
 As far as anyone in this timeline is concerned, she’s the last one, ever.
 When Melaka Fray is called, there has not been a new Slayer in centuries.
 And yes, Nina is a twin, and yes, in Fray it’s mentioned that, as far as they know, there was never a twin called to be Slayer.
 I’m leaning into that “as far as they know” loophole.
 When Nina is chosen, it’s an incredibly chaotic time.
 The Watchers are almost all gone and there are over a thousand living Slayers.
 Nina and Artemis’s twinhood was lost to poor record keeping and the passing of three hundred years.